1965 San Diego Chargers season: Week 10: at Kansas City Chiefs

 San Diego turned the ball over seven times in their second defeat of the season.
-The Chiefs led through an early field goal before they recovered a Hadl fumble at the Charger 7, setting up a quick touchdown.
+The Chiefs led through an early field goal before they recovered a Hadl fumble at the Charger 7-yard line, setting up a quick touchdown.
 The Chargers had to start their following drive at their own 1 after Foster had trouble fielding the kickoff.
-A 52-yard catch by Alworth moved the ball away from their own goal line, and they reached the Kansas City 4 before Hadl was intercepted, ending a 95-yard drive with no points.
-Another Hadl interception set the Chiefs up in San Diego territory; they reached a 1st and 10 at the 14 yard line before being driven back by penalties and negative plays, eventually punting on 4th and 60.
-The Chargers then drove from their own 20 to a 4th and 1 from their own 49.
+A 52-yard catch by Alworth moved the ball away from their own goal line, and they reached the Kansas City 4-yard line before Hadl was intercepted, ending a 95-yard drive with no points.
+Another Hadl interception set the Chiefs up in San Diego territory; they reached a 1st and 10 at the 14-yard line before being driven back by penalties and negative plays, eventually punting on 4th and 60.
+The Chargers then drove from their own 20 to a 4th and 1 from their own 49-yard line.
 They went for the first down, and Alworth took a pass in the flat before outrunning the defense up the right sideline for a touchdown.
 Graham intercepted Dawson two plays later, but Hadl was intercepted again on the next play, setting up a Dawson touchdown pass and a 17–7 Kansas City halftime lead.

 Breaux came in at quarterback for the second half, but was intercepted on his first drive.
-Lowe's 33-yard run on the next Charger drive moved them into Kansas City territory, and they reached a 1st and 10 at the 15.
+Lowe's 33-yard run on the next Charger drive moved them into Kansas City territory, and they reached a 1st and 10 at the 15-yard line.
 Like the Chiefs in the first half, they were then knocked back out of scoring range by penalties and negative plays, and punted on 4th and 52.
-Dawson then broke the game open with touchdown passes on consecutive possessions to put the game away.
+Dawson then had touchdown passes on consecutive possessions to put the game away.

 Hadl completed 7 of 18 passes for 152 yards, with a touchdown and 4 interceptions; Breaux was intercepted twice.
-Alworth had 6 catches for 181 yards and a touchdown.
+San Diego outgained the Chiefs 330–280, with Alworth's 181 yards accounting for more than half his team's total.